voinoid/blog/data/blog/free-custom-domain-email.md

 # Set up free custom domain email using Gmail, Cloudflare and an SMTP server

 I wanted an easy way to use a custom domain email addresses, without paying yearly subscriptions.

+The only cost is a domain if you don't have one already.

 The goals: